scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 A SCION egress border router MUST perform the following steps when it receives a SCION packet:

 1. Check the settings of the Construction Direction flag `C` and the Peering flag `P` in the currently valid Info Field.
-The following use cases are possible:
+The following cases are possible:

    - **Case 1** <br> The packet traverses the path segment in **construction direction** (`C` = "1").
 The path segment either includes **no peering Hop Field** (`P` = "0") or the path segment does include a **peering Hop Field** (`P` = "1"), but the current hop is not the peering hop, i.e. the current Hop Field is **not** the *first* Hop Field of the segment, as determined by the value of the current `SegLen` and other metadata in the path meta header.
 In this case, the egress border router MUST take the following step(s):